Q+A-Proposed nuclear deal between Iran and six world powers

 There has been much contradictory information presented to the public about the offer being floated to Iran.
 Based on information provided to Reuters by diplomats and government officials, two of the key points are the following:

 - The gradual disbursement in installments of Iranian funds frozen in overseas bank accounts.
 The maximum amount available for disbursement is around $50 billion, according to Western officials.
-U.S. Secretary of State John Kerry said in a television interview on Thursday that he offered a “tiny portion” of Iran’s frozen funds as a possible initial payment;
+Kerry said in a television interview on Thursday that he offered a “tiny portion” of Iran’s frozen funds as a possible initial payment;

-- Temporarily relaxing restrictions on precious-metals trade and Washington suspending pressure on countries not to buy Iranian oil.
+- Temporary relaxation of restrictions on trade in precious metals, suspension of pressure by Washington on countries not to buy Iranian oil, the possibility to sell petrochemicals and possible steps by Western powers to enable legitimate Iranian trade.

 At current prices, that would permit Tehran to sell about an additional 200,000 barrels of oil a day, a 20 percent increase in exports.
-The source said it would also let Tehran import some $7.5 billion of food and medicine, plus $5 billion of other goods currently barred.
+The source said such an arrangement would also let Tehran import some $7.5 billion of food and medicine, plus $5 billion of other goods currently barred.

-Israel’s Strategic Affairs and Intelligence Minister Yuval Steinitz said on Wednesday the relief package offered could lower the annual cost of sanctions to Iran by anywhere from $20 billion to $40 billion - out of a total annual cost of $100 billion.
+Israel’s Strategic Affairs and Intelligence Minister Yuval Steinitz said last week the relief package offered could lower the annual cost of sanctions to Iran by anywhere from $20 billion to $40 billion - out of a total annual cost of $100 billion.

 Israeli Prime Minister Benjamin Netanyahu has been lobbying against any agreement at the Geneva talks that would fail to strip Iran of nuclear enrichment capabilities and has urged no let-up in economic sanctions.

-Asked about the $20 billion-to-$40 billion estimate, State Department spokeswoman Jen Psaki told reporters, “That number, I can assure you, is inaccurate, exaggerated and not based in reality.”
+The U.S. State Department said $20 billion-to-$40 billion estimate is inaccurate, a view other Western diplomats support.

-Another Western diplomatic source told Reuters that Steinitz’s estimate was “grossly inflated,” although he declined to provide details, saying the six powers had agreed to try not to leak information to the media.
+A U.S. media report last week cited a former Obama administration official as saying that in the first phase of a deal, Iran would receive less than $10 billion in sanctions relief.

-A U.S. media report on Thursday cited a former Obama administration official as saying that Iran in the first phase of the deal would receive less than $10 billion in sanctions relief.
-(Additional reporting by Fredrik Dahl in Vienna, Justyna Pawlak in Brussels, Lesley Wroughton and Timothy Gardner in Washington and reporters in Jerusalem; Editing by Peter Cooney)
+Additional reporting by Fredrik Dahl in Vienna, Justyna Pawlak in Brussels, Lesley Wroughton and Timothy Gardner in Washington and reporters in Jerusalem; Editing by Peter Cooney and David Brunnstrom